1. Operational Data Sharing (ODS) v1.0.0

 Currently, the satellite operators are interfacing with the NRAO ODS API endpoint using a token-based authentication (See How to interface with the NRAO ODS API).
 By design, the ODS framework can be adopted by any satellite operators and radio observatories if they use the same data and API standards (See ODS Adoption).

-Figure 1 - A high level block diagram of the current ODS prototype showing how NRAO’s VLA, VLBA, and GBO’s GBT report their observation schedules to the ODS server for satellite operators (Credit: NRAO/ESM).
+Figure 2 - A high level block diagram of the current ODS prototype showing how NRAO’s VLA, VLBA, and GBO’s GBT report their observation schedules to the ODS server for satellite operators (Credit: NRAO/SMD).

 1.2.
 How TBA Works